I have gathered 5 Bible verses for kids to memorize about anxiety.

 “The name of the Lord is a strong tower; the righteous man runs into it and is safe.”

 The “name of the Lord” signifies his character, the kind of God He is.
 The righteous person clings to the God he knows by name and is safe.
-A very beneficial activity for parents as you memorize this is to do a litte study with your kids about the various names of God in Scripture, linking them to this verse.
+A very beneficial activity for parents as you memorize this is to do a little study with your kids about the various names of God in Scripture, linking them to this verse.

 “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”

-God’s solution to anxiety is his peace standing guard over our minds and hearts, so God has called us to turn our anxious thoughts into opportunities for thankful prayers.
+These Bible verses for kids to memorize about anxiety show that God’s solution to anxiety is his peace standing guard over our minds and hearts, so God has called us to turn our anxious thoughts into opportunities for thankful prayers.
 In gratitude we focus our hearts on the blessings we have.
 In prayer we trust God with our circumstances.

 1 Peter 5:6-7